kebebew/Python/README.md

 # Python
-This is python program for calculation
+This is python program for list